chongbao01/HotelManagementSystem/README.md

 7. Select **All** the jar file on your desktop file, then click **open**.

 8. After that, we can see the jar that we selected was shown in the library.
-Then click **Apply and Close** at the right bottom.
+Then click **Apply and Close** at the bottom right.

 9. You also may check the library and jar file that are added on the left-hand side.